AlanRynne/MPDA_18-AlanGit/slides/slides.md

 H --> J[Start Again]
 ```

----
+## Temp Title

-> * Parallel transport method is ONLY usefull when surfaces are developable or *nearly* developable.
+* Parallel transport method is ONLY usefull when surfaces are developable or *nearly* developable.
-> * Evolution Method improves upon it's predecessor but still lacks the ability to maintain equal thickness over complex surfaces.
+* Evolution Method improves upon it's predecessor but still lacks the ability to maintain equal thickness over complex surfaces.
-> * *Piecewise* evolution method gives the best results overall.
+* *Piecewise* evolution method gives the best results overall.
-> * *Level-set method* can be used to calculate geodesic webs.
+* *Level-set method* can be used to calculate geodesic webs.
->   * To cover freeform surfaces it need to be coupled with the geodesic-vector field technique.
+  * To cover freeform surfaces it need to be coupled with the geodesic-vector field technique.
-> * *Geodesic vector fields* is an introductory step to cut the mesh into pieces that will be easily covered by a 1-pattern of geodesic curves.
+* *Geodesic vector fields* is an introductory step to cut the mesh into pieces that will be easily covered by a 1-pattern of geodesic curves.
-> * *Developalizing* the surface is an extreme measure, since during the process, the overall smoothness of the surface will be lost.
+* *Developalizing* the surface is an extreme measure, since during the process, the overall smoothness of the surface will be lost.
 It can still be done in a controlled manner to reduce areas of high curvature.

 [^acknowledgments]: Special thanks to ...
 FILL IN LATER!
   \